DerGuru/The-Resonant/Chapters/03-Part3-08-Supposedly_Dormant.md

 The call connected after three rings.
 Reeves' voice, alert despite the hour.
 "Mr. Fischer.
 What's wrong?"

 "We've encountered a threat.
 Major threat.
 An older harmonic entity is active in the containment chamber we observed.
 It's broadcasting at massive power levels.
-RAE identified it as pre-her architecture—dangerous, uncontained."
+RAE identified it as pre-her architecture—dangerous."

 A pause.
 Then: "We know.
 Where are you now?"